neuropoly/modular_optuna_ml/sct_processing/results/README.md

      * `KNNC`: K-Nearest Neighbor Classifiers, tested with various numbers of neighbors and regularization.
      * `SupportVectorClassifier`: Support Vector Machines, tested with various kernels.
      * `LogisticRegression`: Logistic Regressions, testing with various forms and degrees of regularization.
-2. Metric Assessed
+2. **_Metric Assessed:_**
-   * `avg`: The average _performance value at testing_ across all replicates and analytical permutations which matched the criterion above, with error bounds of +/- 1 standard deviation.
-   * `weighted_avg`: The same as prior, except how much a given trial's value contributes to the mean is weighted by its _performance value at validation_.
-This helps supress high testing performance samples which occur by chance (when validation performance is low).
-   * `max`: The peak performance observed in each set of analytical permutations which matched the criterion above, averaged with error bounds of +/- 1 standard deviation (each calculated across replicates).
-   * `test_at_peak_validate`: The _testing_ performance of each analytical permutation which matched the criterion above, sampled from the protocol with the best _validation_ performance.
-This is averaged with error bounds of +/- 1 standard deviation (each calculated across replicates), and aims to evaluate how well a model's performance during evaluation would transfer to its performance on data it has never seen before.
-     * **NOTE:** Due to many of our models overfitting during train-validation tuning (reaching exactly 100% balance accuracy), this is measure should be considered incomplete due to ties in performance being broken randomly.
+   * **Balanced Accuracy (Average Test)**: The average performance on the testing dataset at each trial point.
+   * **Balanced Accuracy (Test @ Peak Validate)**: The model's average performance on the testing set across replicates, sampled by selecting the analysis permutation with the highest performance on the validation set.
+   * **Balanced Accuracy (Test weighted by Validate)**: The model's performance on the testing set weighted average using the performance on the validation set as the weighted.

 # Statistical Analyses

 ## Paired Ranked Sum

 This statistical test will identify whether one group of samples, defined as all samples for which a given analytical variant was used, outperforms another by a significant margin.
 This is accomplished via a one-tailed ranked-sum test, chosen over the classic T-test as the distribution of some groupings were not normally distributed.
-Whether a given grouping was significantly better than another was based on p-value of 0.05, with Bonferroni multiple comparisons measure correction applied to supress the possibility false positives.
+Whether a given grouping was significantly better than another was based on p-value of 0.05, with Bonferroni and Benjaminini-Yekutieli multiple comparisons measure correction applied to supress the possibility false positives.

 ## Kruskal-Wallace